slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On starting and timing

 <!--
+> *'This is the best time ever to make something.
+None of the greatest, coolest creations 20 years from now have been invented yet.
+You are not late.' -- Kevin Kelly*

 At some point, the pain of not doing it becomes greater than the pain of doing it

 1) Protect your time like your money.